lucasscharenbroch/personal-site/content/projects/apl-interpreter.md

 ### Parser, Version 4 (+Applicative)

-My favorite part about Haskell: realizing that does precisely what you want.
+My favorite part about Haskell: realizing a built-in function does precisely what you want.

 It turns out that, [circa 2014](https://wiki.haskell.org/Functor-Applicative-Monad_Proposal), all Monads in Haskell are also [Applicative Functors](https://hackage.haskell.org/package/base-4.19.0.0/docs/Control-Applicative.html).
 **`(<*>)`**, **`(<*)`**, and **`(*>)`** remove the need for the **`MatchT`** functions, and the vast majority of lambdas (typically as the LHS's of **`<$>`**).